Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Experiments

 \subsection{Importance of the Rescale Operation}

-The rescale operation in DARE is quite essential, which aims to keep the expectations of model outputs holistically unchanged.
-To validate its importance, we consider the DropOnly variant that solely drops delta parameters based on the drop rate without rescaling the remaining delta parameters and compare it with DARE. \figref{fig:llms_rescale_comparison} and \figref{fig:plms_rescale_comparison} show partial results on decoder- and encoder-based LMs and please see \figref{fig:llms_rescale_comparison_MATH_MBPP} and \figref{fig:plms_rescale_comparison_all_results} in \secref{section-appendix-additional_results_comparisons_DARE_with_DropOnly} for additional results.
+As analyzed in \secref{section-3-1-dare}, the rescale operation in DARE is essential to approximate the original embeddings.
+To verify this, we introduce DropOnly which randomly drops delta parameters without rescaling.
+We calculate the similarities of embeddings between the original LM and LM with DARE or DropOnly.
+Specifically, we obtain the embeddings of each input token layer-by-layer and report the average cosine similarities.
+Results of WizardMath-7B on GSM8K and bert-base-uncased on CoLA are shown in \figref{fig:lms_all_layers_embedding_cosine_similarities}.

+We observe that DARE can perfectly maintain the original embeddings in each layer with similarities higher than 0.95 even when removing 90\% delta parameters.
+However, DropOnly just preserves the original embeddings with $p=0.1$ and the similarities sharply decline when $p$ is higher.
+For example, the similarities on WizardMath-7B decrease to about 0.85/0.68 when $p$ is 0.5/0.9).
+We further show the distributions of embeddings' cosine similarities in the last layer in \figref{fig:lms_last_layer_embedding_cosine_similarities_distributions}, demonstrating the ability of DARE in approximating original embeddings.
+Note that similar findings can be obtained on other LMs and datasets but they are not presented due to page limits.

-From the results, we can see that removing the rescale operation usually leads to much worse results, and the performance gaps between DARE and DropOnly become more significant with the increase in the drop rate.
-This observation demonstrates the effectiveness of the rescale operation in DARE and shows its power in eliminating more delta parameters.
+We also report the performance of LMs with DARE and DropOnly in \figref{fig:lms_rescale_comparison}.
+See \figref{fig:llms_rescale_comparison_AlpacaEval_MATH_HumanEval_MBPP} and \figref{fig:plms_rescale_comparison_all_results} in \secref{section-appendix-additional_results_comparisons_DARE_with_DropOnly} for additional results.
+We observe that discarding the rescale operation usually leads to worse results, and the performance gaps between DARE and DropOnly become more significant with the increase of $p$.
+This validates the effectiveness of the rescale operation in DARE once again.